hifi/heisenbridge/README.md

 * access control for local and federated users
 * fully puppeted users from IRC, they come and go as they would on Matrix
 * tested with up to 2000 users in a single channel
-* optional public room plumbing with single puppeting Matrix <-> relay bot on IRC
+* optional room plumbing with single puppeting on Matrix <-> relaybot on IRC
 * IRCnet !channels _are_ supported, you're welcome
 * any number of IRC networks and users technically possible
 * channel customization by setting the name and avatar